thoughtbot/bourbon/readme.md

     @import 'bourbon/bourbon';

-*Optional:* If you use a non-standard location for your sass files, you can specify the path to your sass files as an argument to the install task
+*Optional*: If you use a non-standard location for your sass files, you can specify the path to your sass files as an argument to the install task

     rake bourbon:install[app/stylesheets]

 # Install without Rails
 Bourbon includes an easy way to generate a directory with all the necessary files.

     rake generate